bcgov/wps-research/data/bill/batch_fire_mapping_web/README.md

 A sortable, filterable table of every fire in the shapefile.

 - **Columns**: fire number, date, year, size (ha), agreement %, ML area, status.
 - **Filters**: year, fire number (regex), minimum size, status.
-Filter state persists across page navigation.
+Filter state persists across page navigation, browser tabs, and browser restarts (stored in `localStorage`).
 - **Batch actions**: select fires with checkboxes, then "Map Selected (with settings)" to batch-process them, or "Remove Selected" to hide them from the list.
+Running batches can be **cancelled** via the Cancel button.
+- **Removing / restoring fires**: removed fires are hidden from the list and persist across restarts.
+Admins can restore hidden fires from the admin dashboard.
 - **PDF report**: generates a downloadable PDF of all accepted fires.
 - **Status badges**: pending (gray), ready (yellow), mapping (blue), mapped (blue), accepted (green), error (red).
+- **Smart refresh**: the table auto-refreshes every 5 seconds but only re-renders when data has actually changed, preserving scroll position and avoiding visual flicker.

 ### Fire mapping page